ljpurcell/dev.ljpurcell/data/posts/markdown/sicp_introduction.md

 > {.citation}
 > [Guy L. Steele Jr., Foreword - SICP:JS (2021)](https://sourceacademy.org/sicpjs/foreword02#p13)

-Here we see numerous references to the idea of program organisation, the importance of programs being descriptive and comprehensible by people, and the language-agnostic approach the book takes to these ideas.
+Here we see numerous references to the idea of program organisation, the importance of programs being descriptive and comprehensible to people, how computation is about processes, and the language-agnostic approach the book takes to exploration of all these topics.

 ## My experience with SICP